-When a party outside of CalRecycle staff/tire enforcement agencies (TEA) has a grievance with a hauler, facility, or site, he/she may complete a Waste Tire Hauler/Storage Complaint form (CalRecycle 683).
-CalRecycle staff/TEAs use this form to review and investigate violations of statutory regulations.
+When a party outside of CalRecycle staff/tire enforcement agencies (TEA) has a grievance with a hauler, facility, or site, he/she may send an E-mail to WasteTires@CalRecycle.ca.gov detailing the nature of the complaint.
+CalRecycle staff/TEAs use this to review and investigate violations of statutory regulations.
 The following procedures are used by waste tire management enforcement staff to process complaints.

-If a call is received regarding the submittal of a complaint, request that the complainant submit a Waste Tire Hauler/Storage Complaint Form, CalRecycle 683 (Updated 7/1/10) and submit it by one of the following methods.
+If a call is received regarding the submittal of a complaint, CalRecycle request that the complainant send an E-mail to WasteTires@CalRecycle.ca.gov that includes the following information:

-A similar form or letter with all the pertinent information is acceptable.
-If the complainant is reluctant to complete a complaint form, staff/TEAs may fill out the CalRecycle 683 and submit it as above.
+A form or letter with all the pertinent information is acceptable.
+If the complainant is reluctant to submit a complaint or would like to remain anonymous, staff/TEAs may submit a complaint on their behalf..

 CalRecycle Hauler Section staff will: